 - Student’s parent or grandparent must remain a current member throughout the tenure of the student’s scholarship.

 - Applicants fill out on-line application from Sept.
-15 through Nov.
-15 for the following year’s scholarship award.
+20 through Nov.
+20 for the following academic year’s scholarship award.
 Scholarship winner will be selected in early December and the winner will be notified.

-- The official public announcement will be made at Commodity Classic in March.
+- The official public announcement of the winner will be made at Commodity Classic in Phoenix on Feb.
+27, 2015.

 Selected Candidates Scoring